wlsf82/protractor-components-and-page-objects/README.md

 -----------------------------------
 ```

-Now let's try to think on different components that compose this page.

-Firstly we can say that the whole page is the main or parent component.
-It could be called the form component in this context.

-Then we have three sub-components: the header, the fieldset, and the actions.

-The header sub-component has only the title (Contact) and it could be an h1 tag for example.

-The fieldset component contains two elements.
-An input field (Name) and a text area field (Message).

-And the actions component contains two elements as well, the Cancel and Submit buttons.

-Ok, now that we have separated our web page in a parent component and three sub-components, and that our sub-components contain their own elements, how differently would it be the creation of E2E tests when comparing the usage of only page objects or the usage of page objects together with components?
+Now, let's say this page is composed by a form component, with a header element (Contact), two input field elements (Name and Message) and two button elements (Cancel and Submit).

+Ok, but you may be asking yourself, what is the difference between creating E2E tests using Page Objects and Components when comparing to the usage of only Page Objects?

 Let's see.

 ### Page object definition

 A Page Object is defined by a relative URL and one or more components.
-In our case, the `ContactPage` page object would look like this:
+In our case, the `Contact` Page Object would look like this:

 ```js
 // test/e2e/page-objects/contact.js